Open post

 PUBLIC DOMAIN

-Astor was a Harvard alum; he was a very intelligent man, and considered eccentric by some.
-In addition to the real-estate that comprised his fortune, he also tried his hand at writing science fiction in the 1890s; he published a novel exploring life on other planets in the faraway year of 2000, called "A Journey in Other Worlds".
+In addition to the real-estate that comprised his fortune, he had also tried his hand at writing science fiction in the 1890s; he published a novel exploring life on other planets in the faraway year of 2000, called "A Journey in Other Worlds".

-He was also fascinated by technological advancements, and was known to invent certain things to make life's little tasks easier--a bicycle brake--and things to make the world better--a better turbine engine.
-He was also fond of motor cars.
+He was also fascinated by technological advancements, and was known to invent certain things to make life's little tasks easier--a bicycle brake, for instance--and things to make the world better, such as a more efficient turbine engine.

 Astor in his motor car, circa 1903.
 Courtesy of the Library of Congress.